Imperial (automobile): 1961 (Series RY1-L, M, H)

-1962 (Series SY1-L,M,H)
+1962 (Series SY1-L, M, H)

 The tailfins were largely truncated in 1962, topped with free-standing gunsight taillights, but these were elongated and streamlined.
-The front grille was split, as in 1955-56, and a large round Eagle hood ornament was fitted for the first time.
+The front grille was split, as was on the 1955 and 1956 models, and a large round eagle hood ornament was fitted for the first time.
 The 1962 models had a new, slimmer TorqueFlite A727 automatic transmission, which allowed a smaller transmission "hump" in the floor.
 This provided greater comfort for middle front-seat passengers.
 Dual exhaust were only standard on convertibles.
 1962 also marked the closing of Imperial's dedicated assembly plant.
 All later Imperials were once again built in the same Jefferson Avenue facilities in Detroit as Chryslers, as sales were insufficient to maintain a separate facility.
 1962 production totaled 14,337.
 Shortly before leaving Chrysler, Virgil Exner had planned for a smaller Imperial to go along with the downsized 1962 Mopars, but the idea never went anywhere.

-1963 (Series TY1-L,M,H)
+1963 (Series TY1-L, M, H)

-The 1963 models saw the split grille disappear again, replaced by a cluster of chromed rectangles, and the taillights were now inside the rear fenders, in ordinary fashion, for the first time.
+The 1963 models saw the split grille replaced by a cluster of chromed rectangles, and the taillights were now inside the rear fenders, in ordinary fashion, for the first time.
 In addition, the designers redesigned the rooflines of Custom and Crown, two and four-door models to be more squared off with thicker c pillars.
 1963 models were the last Virgil Exner–styled Imperials, however Elwood Engel began applying some of his own touches to them, especially in the form of the redesigned base and Crown roofs.
 The LeBaron roofs remained the same with formal styling and closed in the rear window.
 14,121 cars were produced for 1963.

 In 1961, Chrysler scored a coup by hiring Engel away from Ford, where he had designed the 1961 Lincoln Continental.
 Engel's design themes at Chrysler were a major departure from the fins of Virgil Exner, and instead featured a more familiar three-box design, but with more extreme rectilinear styling.
-And, at first glance, the total re-styling of the Imperial in 1964 was thought to strongly resemble Elwood Engel’s previous efforts for the 1961 Lincoln Continental.
+And, at first glance, the total re-styling of the Imperial in 1964 was thought to strongly resemble Elwood Engel's previous efforts for the 1961 Lincoln Continental.
 Both cars shared clean, slab-sided body panels, thick C-pillars, and a chrome molding outlining the top of the fender line.
 However, Engel used subtle curves and parallelogram angles to give the Imperial a distinct and novel look.